madbaker/madbaker-blog/src/content/pages/about/index.md

 - _The Backyard Bakery_, my return to the brick oven and a more connective, personal baking experience
 - _Ready With Shoes On_, a travel blog with field updates from a three month trip to Europe

-And more recent posts from my time coaching, storytelling and community-building work.
+And more recent posts from my coaching, storytelling and community-building work.

 Onward!

 ## Contact

-I've got email!  send me a note at mark [at] madbaker [dot] com
+I've got email!
+Send me a note at mark@madbaker.com